The page has been translated by Gen AI.

 Figure.
 Decoupling of the web tier and application tier using a Load Balancer

-If there is no Load Balancer between the web layer and the Application layer, the web layer must directly specify the server IP address of the Application layer to forward the request.
+If there is no Load Balancer between the web layer and the Application layer, the web layer must directly specify the Application layer’s server IP address to forward requests.

 As a result, each service can operate independently, and even if temporary failures or delays occur, they do not affect the entire system.

-Also, because messages are safely stored in the queue, they can be processed when the consumer is ready, ultimately enabling the implementation of a resilient system architecture.
+Additionally, because messages are safely stored in the queue, they can be processed when the consumer is ready, ultimately enabling the implementation of a resilient system architecture.

 Diagram

-Stateless (Stateless) Application Development
+Stateless Application Development

 Design Principles

-1. Implement the Application as stateless (Stateless).
+1. Implement the application as stateless (Stateless).

-If a new server is added to the server pool, it can immediately read and process requests from the state management database.
+When a new server is added to the server pool, it can immediately read and process requests from the state management database.

 Diagram